LunA820/DS-Test/README.md

 # Graph Folder
 Implement graph using adjacency list representation: Each Node object has a list of adj. nodes.  <br />
-Algorithms include Breath first search (BFS) & Depth first search (DFS).
+Algorithms include Breath first search (BFS) & Depth first search (DFS). <br />
-MSTest is implemented in order to test the algorithms.
+MSTest is used for testing the algorithms (BFS & DFS).